nivalkarDhiraj/PDx/ReadMe.txt

 ******************************************************************************
-*	Created : Milind Gulhane                                                 *
+*	Created By : Milind Gulhane                                              *
 *	Contact    : milind.gulhane@atos.net                                     *
 ******************************************************************************
 # HCA Lab Test
-	This IS Web API application for lab test data handing and reporting
+	This is a Web API application for lab test data handing and reporting developed using .Net Core 5.0

 # Problem statement
 	Need application that is capable of